Countess Claudine Rhédey de Kis-Rhéde: Descendants

 Prince Francis of Teck was later created Duke of Teck.
-He married Princess Mary Adelaide of Cambridge, a granddaughter of George III and became a member of the British Royal Family.
+He married Princess Mary Adelaide of Cambridge, a granddaughter of George III and became a member of the British royal family.
 His only daughter, Mary of Teck, married Prince George, Duke of York in July 1893, becoming queen consort on her husband's accession to the throne in May 1910.
 The current British monarch, Charles III, is Mary's great-grandson and thus Claudine's great-great-great-grandson.

 Ancestors

 The Rhédey family has been known from the 13th century.
-It is one of the Hungarian noble families descending from the house of Aba.
+It is one of many Hungarian noble families descending from the House of Aba.
 The most notable ancestor of the Aba noble house was Samuel Aba, the third king of Hungary between 1041 and 1044, married to a sister of St. Stephen I, the first Roman Catholic (or Eastern Orthodox depending on view from the Great Schism of 1054) king of Hungary.

-On her mother's side, Countess Claudine Rhédey von Kis-Rhéde, she is distantly related to Vlad the Monk, the brother of the infamous Vlad Dracula, the inspiration for the character Count Dracula.
+On her mother's side, Claudine is a descendant of Vlad the Monk, the brother of the infamous Vlad Dracula, the inspiration for the character Count Dracula.
+On her father's side, Claudine is a descendant of Jovan Branković.